RickStrahl/Westwind.Scripting/README.md

 Expires: {{ Model.Expiration.ToString(""d"") }}
 ```

-> #### Requires Roslyn Code Providers for your Project
-> If you want to use Roslyn compilation for the latest C# features you have to make sure you add the `Microsoft.CodeDom.CompilerServices` NuGet Package to your application's root project to provide the required compiler binaries for your application.
->
-> Note that this adds a sizable chunk of files to your application's output folder in the `\roslyn` folder.
-If you don't want this you can use the classic compiler, at the cost of not having access to C# 6+ features.

 ## Usage
 Using the `CSharpScriptExecution` class is very easy.
 It works with code passed as strings for either a Code block, expression, one or more methods or even as a full C# class that can be turned into an instance.